 As you can see, I had a long way to go with spelling.

-As a kid, my favorite authors were Lois Lowry, Betsy Byars, John Bellairs, Julie Edwards, Roald Dahl, and so many more.
-The book I read the most times was probably Mandy by Julie Edwards, about an orphan girl who finds a secret, abandoned cottage and makes it her own special place.
+As a kid, my favorite authors were Lois Lowry, Betsy Byars, John Bellairs, Julie Edwards, Roald Dahl, and Sylvia Waugh, among many others.

 I mulled over becoming lots of different things: a doctor (I was obsessed with epidemics) or a vulcanologist (but I’m my mother’s only child, and that seemed too dangerous) or a journalist, and many more.
 Always, though, I knew that no matter what I wanted to write books.